dchoe1122/seeing_saying_solving/README.md

   * `nano .env`
   * Inside the .env:
     * OPENROUTER_API_KEY='YOUR KEY HERE'
-* Don't forget to add the .env to your .gitignore!
+* Don't forget to add the .env to your .gitignore

-*
+## Running Experiment 1:

 Requirements: